Paul Klee: Mystical-abstract period, 1914–1919

 During his twelve-day educational trip to Tunis in April 1914 Klee produced with Macke and Moilliet watercolor paintings, which implement the strong light and color stimulus of the North African countryside in the fashion of Paul Cézanne and Robert Delaunay's cubistic form concepts.
 The aim was not to imitate nature, but to create compositions analogous to nature's formative principle, as in the works In den Häusern von Saint-Germain (In the Houses of Saint-Germain) and Straßencafé (Streetcafé).
 Klee conveyed the scenery in a grid, so that it dissolves into colored harmony.
 He also created abstract works in that period such as Abstract and Farbige Kreise durch Farbbänder verbunden (Colored Circles Tied Through Inked Ribbons).
 He never abandoned the object; a permanent segregation never took place.
 It took over ten years that Klee worked on experiments and analysis of the color, resulting to an independent artificial work, whereby his design ideas were based on the colorful oriental world.

 Föhn im Marc'schen Garten (Foehn at Marc's Garden) was made after the Turin trip.
 It indicates the relations between color and the stimulus of Macke and Delaunay.
 Although elements of the garden are clearly visible, a further steering towards abstraction is noticeable.
 In his diary Klee wrote the following note at that time:

 In the large molding pit are lying ruins, on which one partially hangs.
 They provide the material for the abstraction. […] The terrible the world, the abstract the art, while a happy world produces secularistic art.

 Under the impression of his military service he created the painting Trauerblumen (Velvetbells) in 1917, which, with its graphical signs, vegetal and phantastic shapes, is a forerunner of his future works, harmonically combining graphic, color and object.
 For the first time birds appear in the pictures, such as in Blumenmythos (Flower Myth) from 1918, mirroring the flying and falling planes he saw in Gersthofen, and the photographed plane crashes.

-In the 1918 watercolor painting Einst dem Grau der Nacht enttaucht, a compositional implemented poem, possibly written by Klee, he incorporated letters in small, in terms of color separated squares, cutting off the first verse from the second one with silver paper.
+In the 1918 watercolor painting already mentioned above, Einst dem Grau der Nacht enttaucht, he incorporated letters in small - in terms of color - separated squares, cutting off the first verse from the second one with silver paper.
 At the top of the cardboard, which carries the picture, the verses are inscribed in manuscript form.
 Here, Klee did not lean on Delaunay's colors, but on Marc's, although the picture content of both painters does not correspond with each other.
 Herwarth Walden, Klee's art dealer, saw in them a "Wachablösung" (changing of the guard) of his art.
 Since 1919 he often used oil colors, with which he combined watercolors and colored pencil.
 The Villa R (Kunstmuseum Basel) from 1919 unites visible realities such as sun, moon, mountains, trees and architectures, as well as surreal pledges and sentiment readings.